Islamic glass: Middle Islamic glass: late 12th to late 14th century

 This is the 'Golden Age' of Islamic glassmaking, despite the fractious nature of the Islamic world.
 Persia and Mesopotamia (along with parts of Syria for some time) came under control of the Seljuq Turks, and later the Mongols, while in the Eastern Mediterranean, the Ayyubid and Mamluk Dynasties held sway.
 Furthermore, this period saw European interruptions into the Middle East due to the Crusades.
 Glass production seemingly ceased to exist in Persia and Mesopotamia, and little is known about the reasons for this.
 However, in the earlier part of this period, there is evidence for glass-making in Central Asia, for example at Kuva in modern Uzbekistan.
 This tradition presumably ended with the Mongol invasions of the mid-13th century that destroyed other sites in the region.

 The glass-producing regions of Syria and Egypt continued their industries.
 It is for the materials excavated and produced at sites such as Samsat in southern Turkey, Aleppo and Damascus in Syria, Hebron in the Levant, and Cairo that this period is referred to as the 'Golden Age' of Islamic glass.
 The Middle Islamic Period is characterized by the perfection of various polychrome decorative traditions, the most important of which are marvering, enamelling, and gilding, while relief-carving and lustreware painting seemingly fell out of fashion.

 Marvering involves applying a continuous trail of opaque glass (in various colours such as white, red, yellow, or pale blue) around the body of a glass object.
 This trail may then be manipulated by pulling it, creating a characteristic 'wavy' pattern.
 The object was then rolled on a marver (a stone or iron slab) to work the trail into the glass vessel itself.
-This technique, used on a variety of glass objects from bowls and bottles to chess pieces, was introduced around the late 12th century AD, but is in fact a revival of a much older glass-working tradition that has its origins in the Late Bronze Age in Egypt.
+This technique, used on a variety of glass objects from bowls and bottles to chess pieces, was introduced around the late 12th century, but is in fact a revival of a much older glass-working tradition that has its origins in the Late Bronze Age in Egypt.